stormytuna/KindTeleporters/README.md

   - Fixed an issue where you could only teleport while holding an object
 - v1.0.2
   - Possibly fixed an issue where teleporting while holding an item would get you stuck
+- v1.0.3
+  - Fixed an issue where teleporting while holding an item would incorrectly give you negative weight